BENTHIC ALGAE

 Littoral greening of clear lakes: the mystery of benthic filamentous algae blooms

-Over the last few years, I have been involved in a series of working groups of researchers and natural resource managers who have united around the theme of understanding the proliferation of filamentous algal blooms (FABs), emerging phenomenon impacting seemingly pristine lakes around the globe.
-Initially the workshops I helped organize were limited to mountain lake limnologists, but we eventually expanded our reach to scientists who work on some of the world's largest lakes (e.g., Lake Tahoe, Lake Baikal, Lake Taupo).
+Over the last few years, Dr. O was involved in a series of working groups of researchers and natural resource managers who have united around the theme of understanding the proliferation of filamentous algal blooms (FABs), emerging phenomenon impacting seemingly pristine lakes around the globe.
+Initially the workshops were limited to mountain lake limnologists, but we eventually expanded our reach to scientists who work on some of the world's largest lakes (e.g., Lake Tahoe, Lake Baikal, Lake Taupo).

 One outcome of our group was the synthesis of the drivers of FABs in clear-water lake.
 The environmental stressors leading to FABs are diverse, ranging from direct and localized (e.g., point source nutrient pollution, non-native species introductions) to indirect and regional or even global (e.g., atmospheric nutrient deposition, climate change).
 While the stimulus that leads to FABS may differ across locations and conditions, the responses converge to produce a proliferation of FABs in lakes traditionally viewed as relatively pristine.